 Coronavirus vaccination in Amsterdam

-Getting your shot without an appointment
+Booster shot and repeat vaccination without an appointment

 You can find our locations all over the city.
 All vaccination sites are easily accessible, even with a wheelchair or walker.
 Wheelchairs are available for you to use.
-The locations have indoor waiting areas with plenty of space.

 Find a location near you >